-The rapper, 43, said in a "rambling" interview Tuesday with Forbes that he contracted the coronavirus in February, no longer supports President Donald Trump and plans to run as a member of the "Birthday Party.
+The rapper, 43, said in a "rambling" interview Tuesday with Forbes that he contracted the coronavirus in February, no longer supports President Donald Trump and plans to run as a member of the "Birthday Party."

 And on Thursday, Forbes released audio of three freestyle raps recorded during the West interview.
 The muffled, meandering songs feature him rapping without accompaniment, as he takes on coronavirus, racial justice protests and Trump himself.

+Start the day smarter.
 Get all the news you need in your inbox each morning.

 "Try to keep us quiet, cause riots / look at what the COVID's made / this hate," West raps on a track titled "This Is What the Covid's Made."
 "How about we change up the meal plan / how about we stop hiding in the bunkers and be a real man?"

 The lyrics reference how Trump was briefly moved to the White House's underground bunker in May amid protests over the death of George Floyd, a Black man who died after police officer Derek Chauvin kneeled on his neck for almost nine minutes in Minneapolis.

 Talking to Forbes, West said he has lost confidence in Trump's leadership, despite showing public support for the president over the last four years.

 "I am taking the red hat off," he said.
 "It looks like one big mess to me. … One of the main reasons I wore the red hat as a protest to the segregation of votes in the Black community.
 Also, other than the fact that I like Trump hotels and the saxophones in the lobby.”

 As for his own political aspirations, West said his running mate will be Michelle Tidball, a preacher based in Wyoming, where West and wife Kim Kardashian have a ranch.
 The rapper said he registered to vote for the first time in Cody, Wyoming, on Monday.